All Episodes

 This deal was almost entirely a Democratic operation from the beginning, says another former Clinton staffer who worked in the White House.

-Folks like Dole weren't brought in until after all a bleep hit the fan.
+Folks like Dole weren't brought in until, after all, a bleep hit the fan.

-However, former Republican uh Congressman Vin Weber, whose firm represents the UAE, may have been involved earlier in the process.
+However, former Republican Congressman Vin Weber, whose firm represents the UAE, may have been involved earlier in the process.

 Despite the best and brightest, the DPW deal went south once it became public.